fboucquez/symbol-bootstrap/docs/renewCertificates.md

 `symbol-bootstrap renewCertificates`
 ====================================

-It renews the SSL certificates of the node regenerating the main ca.cert.pem and node.csr.pem files but reusing the current private keys.
+It renews the SSL certificates of the node regenerating the node.csr.pem files but reusing the current private keys.

+The certificates are only regenerated when they are closed to expiration (30 days).
+If you want to renew anyway, use the --force param.

 This command does not change the node private key (yet).
 This change would require a harvesters.dat migration and relinking the node key.